-Emotions exert and incredibly powerful force on human behavior.
+Emotions exert anincredibly powerful force on human behavior.
 Strong emotions can cause you to take actions you might not normally perform, or avoid situations that you generally enjoy.
-So what exactly are emotions?
-What causes these feelings?
-Learn more about some of the major theories of emotion that have been proposed by researchers, philosophers and psychologists.
+Why exactly do we have emotions?
+What causes us to have these feelings?
+Researchers, philosophers, and psychologists have proposed a number of different theories to explain the how and why behind human emotions.

 What Is Emotion?

 In psychology, emotion is often defined as a complex state of feeling that results in physical and psychological changes that influence thought and behavior.
 Emotionality is associated with a range of psychological phenomena including temperament, personality, mood and motivation.
 According to author David G. Meyers, human emotion involves "...physiological arousal, expressive behaviors, and conscious experience."